MacHu-GWU/ctmatching-project/README.rst

 Sometimes we only want selected columns to use for matching.
 Sometimes we want search Minimal similar sample by feature1, with same feature1 value, then start considering feature2.
 We may need multiple matches.
 We may want every treatment sample to select different control samples.

-For description of all arguments, go here `Arguments`_.
+For description of all arguments, go here :func:`ctmatching.core.psm`

 A complicate example looks like: